 For us, Cusco definitely became one of the places in the second group.

-For more historical information about Cusco, you can visit the Cusco – Turkish Wikipedia page.
+For more historical information about Cusco, you can visit Cusco – Wikipedia English .